 Infill Infrastructure Grant Program (IIG)

 IIG is grant assistance, available as gap funding for infrastructure improvements necessary for specific residential or mixed-use infill development projects or areas.
-Funds will be allocated through a competitive process, based on the merits of the individual infill projects and areas.
-Some of the application selection criteria includes housing density, project readiness, access to transit, proximity to amenities, and housing affordability.
+Funds will be allocated through a competitive process for Large Jurisdictions, based on the merits of the individual infill projects and areas.
+Application selection criteria includes housing density, project readiness, access to transit, proximity to amenities, and housing affordability.